-a seat in the middle section of the bus.
+On December 1, 1955, Rosa Parks, a forty-two-year-old seamstress at Montgomery Fair department store in Montgomery, Alabama, walked as usual to her regular stop, boarded a city bus as she did twice daily, and took a seat in the middle section of the bus.
 When the driver demanded that Parks give up her seat to a white man, she quietly refused but was arrested, taken to the city jail, and ultimately fined fourteen dollars.
 At this point the Negro community, led by E. D. Nixon, began mobilizing their efforts to put an end to segregated buses.
-Ministers organized through their churches and elected Martin Luther King, Jr., a young minister at the his-Dexter Avenue Baptist Church, to help plan a "nonviolent" fight Rosa Parks AP/Wide World Photos for their cause.
-They
+Ministers organized through their churches and elected Martin Luther King, Jr., a young minister at the historic Dexter Avenue Baptist Church, to help plan a "nonviolent" fight for their cause.
+They walked instead of rode, setting off a bus boycott that lasted 381 days.

-King (in center wearing hat) is one of the first bus riders on December 21, 1956.
-AP/Wide World Photos walked instead of rode, setting off a bus boycott that lasted 381 days.
 This courageous act was the beginning of the modern civil rights movement.
 Thousands of people bravely and peacefully walked their way to freedom.
 They were known as freedom walkers, and this is their story.
-Pre-reading Activity Ask students to find out about the NAACP (www.naacp.org/about/history/).
-When was it formed?